Kotlin/kotlin-jupyter/README.md

  - `@file:Repository(<absolute-path>)` - adds a directory for relative path resolution or ivy/maven repository.
  To specify Maven local, use `@file:Repository("*mavenLocal")`.

+Note that dependencies in remote repositories are resolved via Ivy resolver.
+Caches are stored in `~/.ivy2/cache` folder by default.
+Sometimes, due to network issues or running several artifacts resolutions in parallel, caches may get corrupted.
+If you have some troubles with artifacts resolution, please remove caches, restart kernel and try again.

 ### Default repositories

 The following maven repositories are included by default: